gantry/docs/pages/02.gantry4/05.tutorials/05.creating-a-popup-login-widget/docs.md

 ![](popup-login.jpg)

->> NOTE: The login popup functionality requires that the [RokBox Plugin](http://www.rockettheme.com/wordpress/plugins/rokbox) be installed on your site.
+>>>>> The login popup functionality requires that the [RokBox Plugin](http://www.rockettheme.com/wordpress/plugins/rokbox) be installed on your site.
 Before beginning, please ensure that you have downloaded and installed the [latest version of RokBox](http://www.rockettheme.com/wordpress/plugins/rokbox).

 Step 1: Creating the Custom Widget